aosabook/500lines/dagoba/chapter.md

 Dagoba.addAlias('children', 'in')
 ```

-We can also start to specialize our data model a little more, by labeling each edges between a parent and child as a 'parent' edge.
+We can also start to specialize our data model a little more, by labeling each edge between a parent and child as a 'parent' edge.
 Then our aliases would look like this:

 ```javascript
 Dagoba.addAlias('parents', 'out', ['parent'])